Mechanics Of Orthodontic Tooth Movement

 - In cases where correction is done by rotation chances of relapse are too many.

-- Rotation is gained by the help of couple force or by the help of single force and stop.
+- Rotation is gained by the help of a couple of forces or by the help of a single force and stop.

 - Pure rotation is divided into two types i.e.

-- Transverse rotation: Tooth displacements during which the long axis orientation changes is called as transverse rotation.
+- Transverse rotation: Tooth displacements during which the long axis orientation changes are called as transverse rotation.
 Examples are tipping and torquing

-- Long axis rotation: In this the angulation of long axis is not altered.
-Example is rotation of tooth around its own axis.
+- Long axis rotation: In this, the angulation of the long axis is not altered.
+An example is the rotation of a tooth around its axis.

-- Generalized rotation: Any of the movement which is not pure translation or rotation can be described as the combination of both translation and rotation and is known as generalized rotation.
+- Generalized rotation: Any movement that is not pure translation or rotation can be described as the combination of both translation and rotation and is known as generalized rotation.
 This movement is seen in routine clinical practice.

 Leave a Reply